Logo for the Fiscal Information website

 Transportation Budget Summary

-Votes: The budget bill passed by votes of 97-0 with 1 excused in the House and 47-0 with 2 excused in the Senate.
-See the Legislature bill page for ESHB 2134 and click the "View Roll Calls" links at the bottom of the Bill History section to view which legislators voted for and against the bill.
+Votes: The budget bill passed by votes of 80-18 in the House and 34-13 with 1 excused in the Senate.
+See the Legislature bill page for ESSB 5161 and click the "View Roll Calls" links at the bottom of the Bill History section to view which legislators voted for and against the bill.

 Additional Information: The Transportation Budget section of this site contains detailed reports, budget proposals, project lists, maps, and documents.